Claire Dean

 Central

-Enjoy a top-quality, avant-garde dining experience at Central restaurant.
+Enjoy a top-quality, avant-garde dining experience at Central Restaurant.
 The food at Central defines chef Virgilio Martinez Veliz’s concept of Peruvian fusion cuisine.
 This very chic restaurant, Central in Lima continues to earn international recognition for its innovation, unique flavors, and approach to Peruvian cooking.
 It is no surprise that Martinez’s “office” resembles a laboratory with herbs, spices, essences, a collection of books, and even a whiteboard to scribe the ideas that become his culinary masterpieces.
 He also has an organic garden on-site to garnish and flavor his creations.

 Central